chateshreyas231/chateshreyas231/README.md

 - 👋 Hi, I’m Shreyas Chate
 - 👀 I’m interested in Web Deisgning | Machine Learning models
 - 💞️ I’m looking to collaborate on React | Django | Python | ML projects | Web designing | Full stack applications
-- 📫 How to reach me chateshreyas231@gmail.com --- mention github reference to get replies fast..
+- 📫 How to reach me chateshreyas231@gmail.com

 <!---
 chateshreyas231/chateshreyas231 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.